aimenkhakwani/scrabble-score/README.md

 * Clone the repository
 * Using the command line, navigate to the project's root directory
-* Install dependencies by running $ composer install
+* Install dependencies by running $composer install
-* Navigate to the /web directory and start a local server with $ php -S localhost:8000
+* Test the methods by running $./vendor/bin/phpunit tests
-* Open a browser and go to the address http://localhost:8000 to view the application
+* Change tests or add tests in tests/ScoreTest.php

 ## Specifications